vecu8/crypt/README.md

 # Crypt Tool Documentation

-This is made as a cli app so scrpits can be used for batch processing.
+Version 001 - This is made as a cli app so scrpits can be used for batch processing.
+Many more features will be included in future.

 The `crypt` tool is a versatile command-line application that provides various cryptographic functionalities, including key generation, XOR encryption/decryption, byte scrambling, secure file erasure, and file analysis.
 It incorporates memory safety features to securely handle sensitive data.